Symphony No. 104 (Haydn): Music

-First movement
+I. Adagio – Allegro

 The symphony opens with a slow and grand introduction in D minor, whose first two bars are as follows:

 Note that since the only notes used are the tonic and dominant, it is not clear whether the movement is in the major or minor key.
 This heralds a lengthy introduction in the minor key – in performance, the introduction is typically two minutes of the movement's overall nine-minute length.

 The introduction transitions to the main body of the movement in D major, which is in sonata form.
 Its opening theme is as follows:

 The movement is monothematic: the second theme is simply the first theme transposed to A major.
 The exposition is in D major, with the strings playing the first theme.
 The theme goes straight into A major with the woodwinds to form a second theme.
 The exposition closes with a codetta and is followed by the development which begins in B minor, using the rhythmic pattern of the second half of the theme.
 The development ends with the full orchestra.
 In the recapitulation, the first theme is heard again in D major.
 It uses imitative patterns of the woodwinds in the second theme.
 The movement closes with a coda, also in D major.

-Second movement
+II.
+Andante

 This movement, in G major, opens with the main theme in the strings.
 After this, a brief episode highlighting A minor and D minor leads to a modified repeat of the main theme in both strings and bassoon.
 From here, a second section begins which modulates to various other keys, including G minor and B♭ major, but continues to feature the melody of the main theme.
 After arriving on the dominant of G major, the music of the first section returns.
 The rest of the movement consists of a modification of the first section of music, with several changes in rhythm and more prominence to the winds, especially the flute.

-Third movement
+III.
+Menuetto and Trio: Allegro

 The third movement is a minuet and trio in D major.
 The minuet section consists of a rounded binary (A,B,A') form with an opening section emphasizing the tonic, while the second section visits the relative minor (B minor) and the dominant (A major).
 The trio is in B♭ major, and uses the oboe and bassoon extensively.
 Like in the minuet, this trio's B section emphasizes the relative minor (in this case, G minor).
 The trio ends with a transition back to dominant of the main key in preparation for the return to the minuet.